suurjaak/grepros/README.md

   invalid_char_regex:  Regex for matching invalid characters in name, if any
   invalid_char_repl:   Replacement for invalid characters in name
 ```

+Time/duration types are flattened into separate integer columns `secs` and `nsecs`,
+unless the dialect maps them to SQL types explicitly, e.g. `{"time": "BIGINT"}`.

 Any dialect options not specified will be taken from the default dialect configuration: